The-Ossuary/bookish-waffle/README.md

 ## Project Overview

-The Ossuary is a fully on-chain, web3 game blending art, mythology, and blockchain technology into an evolving, decentralized legend.
-Players perform smart contract-powered rituals using $OSIEN tokens (ERC-20), harnessing Chainlink VRF for provable randomness, to summon unique Relic NFTs, unlock hidden Lore Fragments, and support real artists.
+The Ossuary is a fully on-chain Web3 game fusing art, mythology, and blockchain.
+Players perform smart contract-powered rituals using $OSIEN tokens and Chainlink VRF randomness to summon unique Relic NFTs, unlock hidden lore, and support real artists.

-**Core features:**

-- **Web3 Game Mechanics:** Every player action is an on-chain ritual that creates, mutates, or destroys NFTs.
+- **Web3 Ritual Gameplay:** Every action is on-chain and changes the game world.
-- **Mutable, Programmable NFTs:** Artifacts that change and grow based on player interactions.
+- **Mutable NFTs:** Items and lore fragments can be created, mutated, and destroyed.
-- **Community-Driven Lore:** The story and world evolve through player choices and contributions.
+- **Community-Driven Lore:** Player choices expand the crypt-city’s story.
-- **True Digital Ownership:** All items and lore exist as NFTs and metadata on-chain and IPFS.
+- **True Ownership:** All assets exist as NFTs and metadata on-chain and IPFS.
-- **Artist-Owned Economy:** $OSIEN tokenomics reward artists and participants.
+- **Artist Economy:** The $OSIEN token rewards artists and active players.

-This repository contains everything you need to launch, extend, or integrate The Ossuary, or to acquire and continue its development as a complete IP package.

 ---